Federal Financial Assistance

 Review the Consolidation Checklist on the studentloans.gov website to see if consolidation is the best option.
 We also advise students to contact their loan servicer for specific information and help comparing repayment rates.

-In order to consolidate Direct loans, students may apply for a Direct Consolidation Loan on the Direct Consolidation Loan website.
+In order to consolidate Direct loans, students may apply for a Direct Consolidation Loan via the federal website.

 Potential borrowers should keep in mind that loans must be repaid and that repayment ability should be calculated in relation to total debt and future earnings.
 Failure to meet loan repayment obligations can jeopardize one’s credit rating and eliminate eligibility for federal student assistance funds.

 There are a number of repayment plans for Federal Direct Loans.
 Below are simplified definitions of the various plans.
 For more details on these loans, please visit Federal Student Aid Repayment Plans.
 There you will find a more detailed comparison of these plans.